HansAchterbahn/AB-AudioMatrix-6x6/README.md

 # AB AudioMatrix 6x6

-Active audio matrix (6x6), which can map 6 input channels to 6 output channels.
+Active audio matrix (6×6), that can map 6 input channels (1-6) to 6 output channels (A-F).
 Connection via 3.5 jack cable.
-Compatible with line signals (aux, headphones, active speakers, ...).
+Compatible with line signals, aux, headphones and active speakers.
+Each output channel can map one input channel at a time.

 *Fork me and have fun!*